open-mmlab/mmpose/docs/tutorials/new_modules.md

 ## Customize optimizer

-An example of customized optimizer `CopyOfSGD` is defined in `mmpose/core/optimizer/copy_of_sgd.py`.
-More generally, a customized optimizer could be defined as following.
+A customized optimizer could be defined as following.
 Assume you want to add a optimizer named as `MyOptimizer`, which has arguments `a`, `b`, and `c`.
 You need to first implement the new optimizer in a file, e.g., in `mmpose/core/optimizer/my_optimizer.py`: